Wall Street edges back from its records as its busy week picks up momentum

 NEW YORK — (AP) — U.S. stock indexes are edging back from their record levels on Tuesday as an incredibly busy week for Wall Street picks up momentum.

-The S&P 500 was down 0.2% in midday trading after setting an all-time high in six straight days.
-The Dow Jones Industrial Average was down 202 points, or 0.5%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was down 0.3% from its own record.
+The S&P 500 was down 0.2% in afternoon trading after setting an all-time high in six straight days.
+The Dow Jones Industrial Average was down 176 points, or 0.4%, as of 12:32 p.m.
+Eastern time, and the Nasdaq composite was down 0.2% from its own record.

 Treasury yields eased in the bond market as the Federal Reserve begins a two-day meeting where they will decide what to do with short-term interest rates.
 Despite angry lobbying from President Donald Trump for lower rates, which would give the economy a boost, the widespread expectation is that the Fed will wait for more data about how Trump’s tariffs are affecting inflation and the economy before making its next move.